MSN Messenger: Offline messaging

 One can send messages to contacts who are offline; they will receive the messages once they come online.
 Additionally, a user can start conversations even when their status is set to Appear Offline in Windows Live Messenger 2009 or before.

 Games and applications

 There are various games and applications available in Windows Live Messenger that can be accessed via the conversation window by clicking on the games icon, and challenging your friend or contact to a competition in a game, or inviting them to launch a shared external application.

 Messenger Companion

-Windows Live Messenger Companion was an add-in for Windows Internet Explorer that detects when a user is on a website that one of their friends has shared content from and surfaces that update so that the user can instantly view what their friends have shared and leave a comment to the shared content on Windows Live.
+Windows Live Messenger Companion was an add-in for Windows Internet Explorer that detected when a user is on a website that one of their friends has shared content from and surfaces that update so that the user can instantly view what their friends have shared and leave a comment to the shared content on Windows Live.
 The service utilizes Windows Live ID and integrates tightly with Windows Live Messenger to obtain the user's contact list and their shared contents.
 The features of Windows Live Messenger Companion include: